CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Experimental Results and Analyses

-\textbf{Event data representations.} In Table~\ref{tab:rgb_event_timebins}, we further study with different settings of event time bin $B{=}\{1,3,5,10,15,20,30\}$ with our CMX fusion model based on SegFormer B2.
-Compared with the original event representation~\cite{gehrig2021eventscape_dataset}, our method achieves consistent improvements (visualized in Fig.~\ref{fig:rgbe_timebins_chart}) on different settings of event time bins, such as $+1.63\%$ of mIoU when $B{=}30$.
+\textbf{Analysis of event data representations.} We study with different settings of event time bin $B{=}\{1,3,5,10,15,20,30\}$ based on our CMX fusion model with MiT-B2.
+Compared with the original event representation~\cite{gehrig2021eventscape_dataset}, our representation achieves consistent improvements (in Fig.~\ref{fig:rgbe_timebins_chart}) on different settings of event time bins, such as ${+}1.63\%$ of mIoU when $B{=}30$.
 In particular, it helps our CMX to obtain the highest mIoU of $61.90\%$ in the setting of $B{=}3$.
 In $B{=}1$, embedding all events in a single time bin leads to dragging behind images of moving objects and being sub-optimal for feature fusion.
 In higher time bins, events produced in a short interval are dispersed to more bins, resulting in insufficient events in a single bin.
-These corroborate relevant observations in~\cite{zhang2021issafe,zhang2021edcnet} and that the event representation $B{=}3$ is an effective time bin setting for RGB-E semantic segmentation with CMX.
-We note that the models in Table~\ref{tab:rgb_event_timebins} are trained on an A100 GPU, and CMX produces a slightly different pixel accuracy score compared to that of ours (SegFormer-B2) in Table~\ref{tab:rgb_event_result}.
+These corroborate observations in~\cite{zhang2021issafe,zhang2021edcnet} and that the event representation $B{=}3$ is an effective time bin setting for RGB-E semantic segmentation with CMX.